Observational and Thermodynamic aspects of one-dimensional Dark Energy EoS parametrization models: Configuration Entropy as a Physical Probe of Structure Growth

 \subsection{Entropy evolution and the role of structure growth}

 The evolution of configuration entropy follows directly from mass conservation and the continuity equation governing a pressureless matter fluid in an expanding universe.
-Expressed in terms of the scale factor $a$, the entropy evolution can be written as
+Expressed in terms of the scale factor $a$ ($a=(1+z)^{-1}$, where $z$ denotes the cosmological redshift), the entropy evolution equation takes the form, the entropy evolution can be written as \cite{Das:2018shd},

 where $M=\int_V \rho(\mathbf{x},t)\,dV$ denotes the conserved total mass within the comoving volume $V$, and $D(a)$ is the linear growth factor of matter density perturbations, with a prime indicating differentiation with respect to $a$.
 When the normalized density $p=\rho/M$ is adopted in the definition of $S_c$, the quantity $M$ simply sets the constant reference level of entropy and does not affect the dynamical evolution.
 Each term in Eq.~\eqref{eq:Sc_core} admits a clear physical interpretation.
 The first term represents the dilution effect associated with the cosmological expansion, reflecting the tendency of the background expansion to preserve homogeneity.
 In contrast, the second term acts as a genuine source term that captures entropy production driven by the growth of density perturbations.
 This contribution encodes the irreversible redistribution of matter induced by gravitational clustering and establishes a direct connection between structure formation and the thermodynamic evolution of the cosmic matter distribution.
 Eq.~\eqref{eq:Sc_core} therefore highlights a central physical result: the evolution of configuration entropy is directly sourced by the growth of matter perturbations.
 Any physical mechanism that alters the growth history—such as a dynamical dark--energy equation of state or modified expansion rate—will necessarily leave a characteristic imprint on the entropy evolution.
 Configuration entropy thus provides a global, physically motivated diagnostic that links late--time structure formation to the underlying cosmological dynamics.